Trajectories of Recovery after Intravenous Propofol vs. Inhaled VolatilE Anesthesia

 Patient & Caregiver Engagement

 Patient and caregiver partnership is essential to keep THRIVE thriving.
-The recruitment, retention, and engagement of eligible patients is essential for THRIVE’s success.
 A central structure of patient and caregiver partners drives the patient and caregiver voice across THRIVE as members of the research team.
+Our patient and caregiver partners regularly review documents for participants in the study and advise the central study team on study processes.

 Shake hands isolated on white background.